Every year I make new goals for myself. Below are my goals for the current year, as well as my progress on them.

 My goal this year is to find the cause of inflammation and deal with it, with or without a doctor’s help.
 Once I can calm my body down, I will be able to work on other goals, such as improving my mental health and sleeping enough and losing weight, all of which are highest priority for me.

 Current Status: I’ve removed several immediate sources of inflammation (probiotics, any foods with live cultures in them) and changed to eating a higher carb, lower fat diet, both of which have helped.
 Allergy tests revealed no allergies.
-Had a strep pneumonia vaccine and will recheck antibodies June.
+Had a strep-pneumonia vaccine to lessen the need for antibiotics in the future.
 Added an antidepressant, a prescription-strength allergy med, and lots of Pepcid, the latter of which has gotten rid of 95% of the hives and 75% of the anosmia.
 Still don’t know the source, but currently being treated as part of an unknown autoimmune disorder.
-Anti-IgE injections to begin in June.
-Additionally, switching to gluten-free in early May has helped me to start losing weight slowly again.
-(6/1/19)
+I also switched to gluten-free in early May, which made a huge difference in the way I felt and also helped me to start losing weight slowly again.
+Through most of the summer, I’ve been focused on family rather than health, so I’ve just been maintaining the weight lost in May.
+In late July, I began Ozempic injections for weight loss (related to PCOS).
+(8/1/19)